gabor-one/rag-demo/README.md

 Tests are using `pytest-asyncio` and implemented as async tests.

 Unit test are using in-memory vector db.
+AI was heavily used to generate some of these files.

 Integration tests (API level) are using `Testcontainers` to spin up a Milvus DB instance to do the tests.

-Webservice is covered with unit test, while the data pipeline coverage is not total.
-I hope the written tests serves as proof of skills.

 ## Data ingestion piepline